We ask you, humbly, to help us.

 ||Hell, where unbelievable levels of pain and suffering will last

 forever without any hope of relief.

-Various denominations have taught that their particular followers have a
+Various denominations have taught that their own followers have a

 better chance at attaining heaven, and that believers in other faith groups are

-either totally excluded from heaven or, at least, are more likely to go to Hell.
+either totally excluded from heaven or, at least, have a higher probablility of going to Hell.

-The author, who was brought up a Protestant, can recall a conversation over
+The author of this essay, who was brought up a Protestant, can recall a conversation over

 five decades ago with some Catholic friends from the neighborhood.
 He was taught